neelix-io/github-actions-experiences-demo/transparency.md

 Accepting poor health of the nervous system is the same as continuing to dance with a broken leg - you eventually end up with a Dead Horse scenario.
 If you want to retain talent, having meaningful transparency is a critical capability.
 At the same time, transparency is the one tool that can help leaders with keeping organizations sharp and achieving goals.

-// TODO - Placeholder (to be moved up)

-# Introduction
-Transparency is often perceived as something new that is absent or yet to be introduced.
-Given its meaning and the perception that there’s something different or extra to deal with, it is therefore normal to encounter emotional resistance to transparency.
-Sometimes the resistance is fobbed off as “our organization is not ready for it”, or through the concern that people are robbed of the opportunity to form a narrative.

-This article, the third in this series, positions transparency as a holistic system and examines the two top sources of resistance you are likely to encounter in its pursuit.

-Understanding transparency as a holistic system Transparency is analogous to the nervous system of any organization, which is designed to carry instantaneous and accurate signals to the brain.
-The fact that such signals may get dropped or mutated should not exclude discussing transparency; it is a system that already exists.
-The more important discussion should be about the effectiveness and health of information flows.
-The fact that organizations already practise open sharing of kudos (for example on internal applications or publicly via LinkedIn) demonstrates that transparency is not a novelty.